PEXANE2/azure-docs.tr-tr/articles/active-directory/users-groups-roles/groups-settings-cmdlets.md

 ms.reviewer: krbain
 ms.custom: it-pro
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 6a1b900d4a67390ae867d770c3b984c43fd501b5
+ms.openlocfilehash: ef0bfcb8c82d3f3caf90500e8852ca9e02c725aa
-ms.sourcegitcommit: 49cf9786d3134517727ff1e656c4d8531bbbd332
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74026749"
+ms.locfileid: "74382966"
 ---
 # <a name="azure-active-directory-cmdlets-for-configuring-group-settings"></a>Grup ayarlarını yapılandırmak için Azure Active Directory cmdlet'leri

-Bu makale, grupları oluşturmak ve güncelleştirmek için Azure Active Directory (Azure AD) PowerShell cmdlet 'lerini kullanmaya yönelik yönergeler içerir.
-Bu içerik yalnızca Office 365 grupları için geçerlidir (bazen birleştirilmiş gruplar olarak adlandırılır).
+This article contains instructions for using Azure Active Directory (Azure AD) PowerShell cmdlets to create and update groups.
+This content applies only to Office 365 groups (sometimes called unified groups).

 > [!IMPORTANT]
-> Bazı ayarlarda Azure Active Directory Premium P1 lisansı gerekir.
-Daha fazla bilgi için [şablon ayarları](#template-settings) tablosuna bakın.
+> Some settings require an Azure Active Directory Premium P1 license.
+For more information, see the [Template settings](#template-settings) table.

-Yönetici olmayan kullanıcıların güvenlik grupları oluşturmasını engelleme hakkında daha fazla bilgi için, [set-MSOLCompanySettings](https://docs.microsoft.com/powershell/module/msonline/set-msolcompanysettings?view=azureadps-1.0)bölümünde açıklandığı gibi `Set-MsolCompanySettings -UsersPermissionToCreateGroupsEnabled $False` ayarlayın.
+For more information on how to prevent non-administrator users from creating security groups, set `Set-MsolCompanySettings -UsersPermissionToCreateGroupsEnabled $False` as described in [Set-MSOLCompanySettings](https://docs.microsoft.com/powershell/module/msonline/set-msolcompanysettings?view=azureadps-1.0).

-Office 365 grupları ayarları, bir ayarlar nesnesi ve bir SettingsTemplate nesnesi kullanılarak yapılandırılır. İlk olarak, dizininiz varsayılan ayarlarla yapılandırıldığından, dizininizde herhangi bir ayar nesnesi görmezsiniz.
-Varsayılan ayarları değiştirmek için, bir ayarlar şablonu kullanarak yeni bir ayar nesnesi oluşturmanız gerekir.
-Ayarlar şablonları Microsoft tarafından tanımlanır.
-Birçok farklı ayar şablonu vardır.
-Dizininizde Office 365 grup ayarlarını yapılandırmak için "Group.
-Unified" adlı şablonu kullanın.
-Tek bir grupta Office 365 grup ayarlarını yapılandırmak için, "Group.
-Unified.
-Guest" adlı şablonu kullanın.
-Bu şablon, bir Office 365 grubuna konuk erişimini yönetmek için kullanılır.
+Office 365 Groups settings are configured using a Settings object and a SettingsTemplate object.
+Initially, you don't see any Settings objects in your directory, because your directory is configured with the default settings.
+To change the default settings, you must create a new settings object using a settings template.
+Settings templates are defined by Microsoft.
+There are several different settings templates.
+To configure Office 365 group settings for your directory, you use the template named "Group.Unified".
+To configure Office 365 group settings on a single group, use the template named "Group.Unified.Guest".
+This template is used to manage guest access to an Office 365 group.

-Cmdlet 'ler Azure Active Directory PowerShell V2 modülünün bir parçasıdır.
-Modülün bilgisayarınıza nasıl indirileceği ve yükleneceğine ilişkin yönergeler için [PowerShell sürüm 2 Azure Active Directory](https://docs.microsoft.com/powershell/azuread/)makalesine bakın.
-Modülün sürüm 2 sürümünü [PowerShell galerisinden](https://www.powershellgallery.com/packages/AzureAD/)yükleyebilirsiniz.
+The cmdlets are part of the Azure Active Directory PowerShell V2 module.
+For instructions how to download and install the module on your computer, see the article [Azure Active Directory PowerShell Version 2](https://docs.microsoft.com/powershell/azuread/).
+You can install the version 2 release of the module from [the PowerShell gallery](https://www.powershellgallery.com/packages/AzureAD/).

 ## <a name="install-powershell-cmdlets"></a>PowerShell cmdlet'lerini yükleme